Here are the new COVID-19 restrictions coming into effect Wednesday | News

 Capacity limits

 - Organized public events are limited to five people indoors.
-Outdoor public events have no capacity limits but masks must be warn if physical distancing can’t be maintained.
+Outdoor public events have no capacity limits, but masks must be worn if physical distancing can’t be maintained.

 - Weddings, funerals and other religious ceremonies are limited to 50% capacity of the room in which the event takes place.
 Receptions are limited to the same as social gatherings.